jmderic/sudoku_dlx/README.md

 Summary
 -------

-Uses Knuth's DLX "Dancing Links" concept for implementing Algorithm X to solve the "exact cover" problem.
-The DLX algorithm is installed as a shared library; effort was made to separate the Sudoku semantics from the exact cover library so the library can be re-used.
+Implements Knuth's DLX "Dancing Links" concept for with Algorithm X to solve the "exact cover" problem.
+The DLX algorithm was originally a shared library; now it is a C++ header-only library wholly within `./include/jmdlx.h`.
+A couple supporting files give the Sudoku Solver use case which demos the API and acts as a starter test program.

-Also, it's pretty short:
+The whole thing is pretty short:

 ```
  $ find . \( -name "*.cpp" -o -name "*.h" \) -type f | xargs wc -l
-   95 ./src/sudoku_main.cpp
+   91 ./src/sudoku_main.cpp
-  176 ./src/sudoku_squares.h
+  175 ./src/sudoku_squares.h
-   91 ./lib/jmdlx.cpp
-  197 ./include/jmdlx.h
+  263 ./include/jmdlx.h
-  559 total
+  529 total
 ```

 Building